sagemath/sagewiki_to_gh-2022-10-10/days22/dokchitser.md

 [[attachment:badcop.sws]].
 The first of these also needs [[attachment:demo.sage]].

 == Parity Predictions ==
-A brief summary of the project is available as [[attachment:project.pdf]] The worksheet I used for my presentation is located at http://www.sagenb.org/home/pub/2234
+A brief summary of the project is available as [[attachment:project.pdf]].

+The worksheet I used for my presentation is located at http://www.sagenb.org/home/pub/2234